The Contractor Performance Dashboard: the Smartest Way to Deliver NEC & FIDIC Projects

 Plan vs Actual S-Curve: visual proof of performance and trend

 Page 2 includes a plan vs actual S-Curve showing earned progress against planned performance over time, supported by resource profiles and cumulative hours.
 It turns performance into a clear trend line that stakeholders can interrogate quickly and consistently.
-When the data is time-phased, aligned to a data date, and backed by records, it becomes difficult to challenge the direction of travel—even if people debate the reasons behind it.
+When the data is time-phased, aligned to a data date, and backed by records, the direction of travel becomes difficult to challenge, even if people debate the reasons behind it.

 Social value scoring uplift